jpyuda/yuda-org/src/projects/vote-gov-modernization.md

   - signaling-vs-usage-metrics
 ---

+## Role

-**Role:** Project lead for Vote.gov modernization in response to Executive Order 14019, coordinating with federal agencies, state and local election officials, and advocacy organizations.
+Project lead (2021-22, 2025) and co-lead (2022-24) for Vote.gov modernization in response to Executive Order 14019, coordinating with federal agencies, state and local election officials, and advocacy organizations.

-Led comprehensive modernization of Vote.gov following March 7, 2021 Executive Order on "Promoting Access to Voting," addressing declining faith in American electoral processes through expanded access to authoritative voting information.
+Led comprehensive modernization of Vote.gov following March 7, 2021 Executive Order on “Promoting Access to Voting,” addressing declining faith in American electoral processes through expanded access to authoritative voting information.

 ## Challenge